michei69/waze-stuff/README.md

 tile_id is calculated via a simple formula from latitude, longitude, and scale. check the scripts to find out how (im too lazy to copy paste)

+no idea why streets seem slimmer than they normally are on the map, but it might also be because they lack most data lol

+routing seems painful to even THINK about starting.
+Check [UserDriveV2.proto](./protos/v2/UserDriveV2.proto) (StartNavigationInfo), and just try to understand it lmfao. i mean, its not hard to understand, but oh my god the amount of calculations that seem to be required... ill do it eventually™

 # scweenshot!

 ![screenshot showcasing ETS2 running alongside waze](./images/screenshot1.png)